Utah vs. Arizona NCAA Football Odds, Plays and Insights | November 13, 2021

 Arizona Stats and Trends

+- In Arizona's nine games this year, it has five wins against the spread.

-- The Wildcats covered the spread in their only game when underdogs by 24 points or more.
+- This season, the Wildcats won ATS in their only game as an underdog of 24 points or more.

-- Arizona's games this year have gone over the point total three times in nine opportunities (33.3%).
+- Arizona has gone over the point total in 33.3% of its opportunities this year (three times over nine games with a set point total).

-- Arizona is 3-2 against the spread and 0-5 overall when the team piles up more than 347.6 yards.
+- In games that Arizona totals more than 347.6 yards, the team is 3-2 against the spread and 0-5 overall.

 - The Wildcats have turned the ball over eight more times (20 total) than the Utes have forced a turnover (12) this season.